 There I have chosen “List of business ideas” because it is having a good amount of search volume (9,900/month) and a lower competition value (0.24).

-So I have clicked over it and now see what I have found
+So I have clicked over it.

 Yes, this could be a great keyword to write a post upon, because the 1st article that is ranking is from a domain that has a quite lower DS (8) to compete with.